 Victims of spinal cord injuries may win millions of dollars or more.
 According to the Mayo Clinic, there is no way to reverse a spinal cord injury.
 Because recovery is limited, you could have lifelong damages.

 Your potential settlement depends on factors like those mentioned above.
 The best way to know your options is by talking to a lawyer.
-To discuss the details during a free consultation, call John Foy & Associates at (404) 400-4000 or contact us online.

 Do Spinal Cord Injuries Qualify for Disability?

 If you suffered a severe back or spinal cord injury in an accident, you might qualify for disability benefits.
 Here’s how it works.

 According to Paraquad, qualified victims can file a Social Security disability claim after a spinal cord injury if:

 - The injured person has paid into Social Security through income

 - The injury has lasted for at least three months

 - The person cannot work for at least 12 months